Ahmed El Aouad

 Ahmed El Aouad (born 27 November 1971) is a retired French-Moroccan footballer.
 An attacking midfielder, El Aouad played for most of his career in Luxembourg, for CS Hobscheid, CS Grevenmacher, F91 Dudelange, and CS Fola Esch.

-He won the award for Luxembourgian Footballer of the Year, awarded to the best player in the National Division, twice: once whilst with CS Hobscheid (2001) and again with CS Grevenmacher (2003).
+He won the award for Luxembourgish Footballer of the Year, awarded to the best player in the National Division, twice: once whilst with CS Hobscheid (2001) and again with CS Grevenmacher (2003).
 He also played for F91 Dudelange, with whom he won the championship.
 His best goal-scoring tally was in 2004-05, when he scored 13 goals in the league, placing him joint-sixth in the goalscoring charts overall.